AI assistant — not human

 Read moreStep-by-step security hardening checklist for Microsoft 365 E3 and E5 environments.

 Read moreSchedule a free Microsoft Defender security assessment with EPC Group.
-We will audit your current Defender configuration, identify the top 10 misconfigurations, and deliver a 12-week deployment roadmap that closes security gaps and enables automated detection and response.
+We will review your current Defender setup and identify the top 10 misconfigurations.